Local Insight & Information About Mayfair

-Transport to any office in Mayfair is very convenient and with so many elite businesses in the area, developments are constant; most recent being the work done to create a cross rail at Bond Street station.
-Plans aim to lash journey times to the West and East of London and will offer fantastic access to Heathrow airport in Less than 20 minutes, suitable for international clients, with one of the ticket offices being located on Hannover Square.
+Transport to any serviced office in Mayfair is very convenient, and with so many elite businesses in the area, developments are constant; most recent being the work done to create a cross rail at Bond Street station.
+Plans aim to lash journey times to the West and East of London and will offer fantastic access to Heathrow Airport in less than 20 minutes (suitable for international clients), with one of the ticket offices being located on Hannover Square.
 Green Park, Piccadilly Circus, Oxford Circus, Bond Street and Marble Arch tube stations are all within a 5-10 minute walk from the Mayfair area which provides easy access to the Central, Bakerloo, Jubilee, Piccadilly and Victoria Lines.
-This hub of key transport options makes any office to rent in Mayfair convenient and accessible.
+This hub of key transport options makes any serviced office to rent in Mayfair convenient and accessible.

 The streets and squares surrounding all the Mayfair offices are where some of London’s most famous hotels and Michelin star restaurants can be found.
 Piccadilly is home to the world-renowned Ritz Hotel whilst just to the left of Grosvenor Square Gardens is the luscious Grosvenor House.
 Along the way down Berkeley Street sits Nobu Japanese restaurant famous due to its high celebrity following as well as Hakkasan off Burton Street, providing centuries-old Cantonese recipes and innovative cocktail creations.
 These outstanding amenities are very popular with foreign industry associates wanting to experience the heights of London whilst here on business.